 During the marriage and separation, I never cussed-out, belittled, hit, or called my wife any derogatory name.
 I’ve been told that in most cases, both spouses become abusive– one in response to the other.
 People have said, “There’s always two sides to the story!” or “It takes two to tango.”
 In my situation that wasn’t the case.
 After all of the counseling and therapy, the only specific thing my wife could point to about me was that I didn’t give her enough eye contact.
 That’s it.

-The bottom line is that you can’t prat a personality disorder or abuse away.
-I’m glad you got out and got out before you had children with her, Bruce.
+The bottom line is that you can’t pray a personality disorder or abuse away.
+I’m glad you got out and got out before you had children with her.

 In His Own Words/In Her Own Words is an effort to help raise awareness about the invisible victims of domestic violence, men.
 If you would like to submit your story, please follow the guidelines at the end of this article.

 Dr. Tara J. Palmatier, PsyD helps individuals work through their relationship and codependency issues via telephone or Skype.
 She specializes in helping men and women trying to break free of an abusive relationship, cope with the stress of an abusive relationship or heal from an abusive relationship.
 Coaching individuals through high-conflict divorce and custody cases is also an area of expertise.
 She combines practical advice, emotional support and goal-oriented outcomes.
 Please visit the Schedule a Session page for more information.